Padmanabhan100/News-Categorization-App/README.md

 This application is built using the streamlit framework which makes creating webpages extramely easy and has been deployed on heroku.

-You can try using the app by following the link given below - https://news-categorization-app.herokuapp.com/
+You can try using the app by following this link   - https://news-categorization-app.herokuapp.com/

 <h2> Here is the demo of the app in case there is some problem with heroku - 💼</h2>